-GOP risks government shutdown to fight Biden vaccine mandate
+Lawmakers reach deal on spending bill, but hurdles remain

 Sen. Mitt Romney, R-Utah, told reporters that with the new coronavirus variant: “There’s too much chaos in our country right now, too much concern about omicron.
 The last thing we need is more confusion and fear.”

-Minority leader Mitch McConnell has been opposed to the shutdown strategy, according to a Republican granted anonymity to discuss private conversations.
-He did not say a word during the private lunch, but publicly McConnell has been upbeat that there will be no shutdown of the federal government.
+Minority leader Mitch McConnell has been publicly upbeat that there will be no shutdown of the federal government.

 “We’re going to be OK,” McConnell, R-Ky., told reporters in the halls of the Capitol.